timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE/CHAPTER 04-OFFICE OF THE SECRETARY OF DEFENSE.md

 * (5) One of the Assistant Secretaries is the Assistant Secretary of Defense for Space Policy.
 The principal duty of the Assistant Secretary shall be the overall supervision of policy of the Department of Defense for space warfighting.

+* (6) One of the Assistant Secretaries is the Assistant Secretary of Defense for Industrial Base Policy.
+The Assistant Secretary shall—

+  * (A) advise the Under Secretary of Defense for Acquisition and Sustainment on industrial base policies; and

+  * (B) perform other duties as directed by the Under Secretary.

+* (7) One of the Assistant Secretaries is the Assistant Secretary of Defense for Energy, Installations, and Environment.
+The principal duty of the Assistant Secretary shall be the overall supervision of matters relating to energy, installations, and the environment for the Department of Defense.

 * (c) Except as otherwise specifically provided by law, an Assistant Secretary may not issue an order to a military department unless—